Gluconate 2-dehydrogenase (acceptor)

-Thus, the two substrates of this enzyme are D-gluconate and acceptor, whereas its two products are 2-dehydro-D-gluconate and reduced acceptor.
+The two substrates of this enzyme are D-gluconic acid and an electron acceptor.
+Its products are 2-dehydro-D-gluconic acid and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is D-gluconate:acceptor 2-oxidoreductase.
 Other names in common use include gluconate oxidase, gluconate dehydrogenase, gluconic dehydrogenase, D-gluconate dehydrogenase, gluconic acid dehydrogenase, 2-ketogluconate reductase, D-gluconate dehydrogenase, 2-keto-D-gluconate-yielding, and D-gluconate:(acceptor) 2-oxidoreductase.
 This enzyme participates in pentose phosphate pathway.
 It employs one cofactor, FAD.